sim590/lain-wiki/alsabar.md

 `notification_preset` | Notifications settings | table | [`naughty.config.defaults`](https://awesomewm.org/apidoc/libraries/naughty.html#config.defaults)
 `followtag` | Display the notification on currently focused screen | boolean | false

 `cmd` is useful if you need to pass additional arguments to  `amixer`.
-For instance, users with multiple sound cards may define `command = "amixer -c X"` in order to set amixer with card `X`.
+For instance, you may want to define `command = "amixer -c X"` in order to set amixer with card `X`.

 In case mute toggling can't be mapped to master channel (this happens, for instance, when you are using an HDMI output), define `togglechannel` as your S/PDIF device.
 Read [`alsa`](https://github.com/copycat-killer/lain/wiki/alsabar) page to know how.